Involution game with migration and spatial heterogeneity of social resources: Results and Discussion

-Taken together, these results reveal a hierarchical control of involution by total resource availability: scarcity permits involution only under extreme inequality and requires migration; moderate abundance makes involution pervasive once migration is possible; abundance renders involution unconditional, independent of both mobility and spatial distribution.
-Across all regimes, the migration rate $\mu$ itself has minimal impact—only the presence or absence of migration matters.
-The key conclusion is that policy interventions aimed at mitigating involution should prioritize addressing total resource levels and spatial disparities over merely facilitating mobility.
+Taken together, these results reveal a hierarchical control of involution by total resource availability.
+Scarcity permits involution only under extreme inequality and requires migration to manifest; moderate abundance makes involution pervasive once migration is possible; abundance renders involution unconditional, independent of both mobility and spatial distribution.
+Across all regimes, the migration rate $\mu$ itself has minimal impact on $F_D$ only the presence or absence of migration matters.
+These findings underscore that policy interventions aimed at mitigating involution should prioritize addressing total resource levels and spatial disparities over merely facilitating mobility.